 Peill + Putzler Kibo Pyramid Table Lamp

-Materials: Hand blown clear and opal crystal glass in a conical pyramid/tent form.
-Black anodized aluminium base with a white painted iron bottom.
+Materials: Hand blown clear and white opal conical crystal glass lampshade.
+Made in a pyramid, teepee tent form.
+Black anodised round aluminium base with a white painted iron bottom.
 3 chrome screws.
-Bakelite socket.
+Bakelite E27 socket.

 Big table lamp: